Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

 Finally, it’s important to practice self-compassion as we support someone else on their journey of grief.
 It’s hard when we see those close to us suffer.
 Even though it’s not our own suffering, their pain still impacts us, and we may experience it as our own.
 That’s why it’s important to show kindness towards ourselves and acknowledge how hard it is for us to know that a loved one is going through a difficult time right now, and that there is nothing we can do to take their pain away.
 This allows us the capacity to be there for those who are suffering and not get lost in their pain.
 If we are able to attend to our own emotions and have compassion for ourselves, we increase our capacity to be there for others and offer them the gift of our presence.

 If you or someone you love is struggling to manage under the devastation of a loss, we are here to help.
-Amy is a Registered Clinical Counsellor on staff at Sojourn and accepting new clients.
+We have Registered Clinical Counsellors on staff at Sojourn and accepting new clients.
 Don't suffer alone.
-Book an appointment with her today.
+Book an appointment today.